From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Case Study: Chain of Mass-Spring-Damper System

-Subsequently, we design output-feedback controllers, as detailed in Sec.~\ref{sec:lqg}.
-The cost matrices are selected as $C_\epsilon = [C,\ 0]$ and $D_\epsilon = [0,\ 10^{-4}I]$.
+\textit{Robust Output-Feedback Controller Design:} Subsequently, we design output-feedback controllers, (Sec.~\ref{sec:lqg}), using cost matrices $C_\epsilon = [C,\ 0]$ and $D_\epsilon = [0,\ 10^{-4}I]$.
 The offline design takes, on average, $0.10$\,s for nominal LQG design, $5.77$\,s for robust controller design with full-block S-procedure, and $2.16$\,s for robust controller design with the approximate set.
 As seen in Fig.~\ref{fig:dynof_h2}, the simplified characterization (Prop.~\ref{prop:alternative_unc_set}) introduce small conservatism, while simplifying design to a scalar multiplier and thus reducing computational demand.